Board of Directors & Staff

 Michael was doomed from the start; his family’s first TV was a Commodore 64 with an attached VCR and his kindergarten teacher still remembers him as “the kid who could find the answer to any question about dinosaurs.”
 Growing up he often pooled money with his brother to pick up every board game they found at garage sales.
 Missing pieces and instructions posed no real hazard for them and they spent hours making rules to work with the mysteries lurking in those marred and much loved boxes.
 These days his main geekly pursuit is spreading the joys of board games to as many other people as possible and tinkering with a few designs of his own.

 DIY Science Zone Project Manager – Raychelle Burks

 When a career as a deadly ninja assassin proved too tame, Raychelle turned to chemistry.
-She’s currently a postdoctoral researcher at a super-secret-but-not-that-secret institution.
+She’s currently an Assistant Professor at a super-secret-but-not-that-secret institution.
 To relax from a day of mad scientist duties, Raychelle enjoys sci-fi/horror movies, knitting, and consuming books of all genres.
 In her spare time, she writes about science and culture for a number of blogs and tweets up a storm.